nushell/nushell.github.io/commands/docs/continue.md

 title: continue
 categories: |
   core
-version: 0.76.0
+version: 0.76.1
 core: |
-  Continue a loop from the next iteration
+  Continue a loop from the next iteration.
 usage: |
-  Continue a loop from the next iteration
+  Continue a loop from the next iteration.
 ---

 # <code>{{ $frontmatter.title }}</code> for core